Name and Mission

 2.2.2.
 Dues for Emeritus members shall not exceed three quarters of the rate they would pay for their membership category (Regular Members or Fellows)

 Section 3.1.
 There shall be a Board of Directors, which shall serve as the governing body of the Society.
 It shall consist of the officers, six members-at-large who shall be Fellows of the Society and who shall be elected by the members for staggered terms of three years, and one Student member who shall be elected by the members for a term of two years.
-Appointed members of the Board of Directors shall include the editors of regular publications and the Treasurer.
-All members shall vote in Board of Directors meetings.
+Appointed members of the Board of Directors shall include the editors of regular publications as ex-officio members and the Treasurer as a voting member.

 3.1.1.
 Duties: The Board of Directors shall have responsibility for the affairs of the Society as delegated by the Members.
 The duties shall include: